Shaping the Field and the Next Generation

 Agora Journalism center

 How can doctors encourage patients to make better decisions about their health?
 Ellen Peters is examining how emotions, physician communication, and math skills affect how people manage their disease.
-As director of the Media Center for Science and Technology, her goal is to help the American public make the most of the science information at their fingertips.
+As director of the Center for Science Communication Research, her goal is to help the American public make the most of the science information at their fingertips.

 Public understanding of science and technology is essential to our wellbeing as a society.
 But research shows that scientists and citizens often see the same issues through different lenses.
-The SOJC launched the Media Center for Science and Technology (MCST) to bridge that gap.
-Housed in Allen Hall on the University of Oregon’s main campus, the MCST conducts interdisciplinary research, trains students for the communication careers of the future, and works to enhance public understanding.
+The SOJC launched the Center for Science Communication Research (SCR) to bridge that gap.
+Housed in Allen Hall on the University of Oregon’s main campus, the SCR conducts interdisciplinary research, trains students for the communication careers of the future, and works to enhance public understanding.

 Master’s student Danielle Clarke ’19 moonlighted as a research assistant for professor Troy Elias.
 Troy is working with SOJC faculty Deb Morrison and Mark Blaine to examine how different ethnic groups react to—and act on—messages about climate change.
-The study is supported by the SOJC’s new Media Center for Science and Technology, whose mission is to help journalists and strategic communicators improve public understanding of scientific discovery and technological solutions.
+The study is supported by the SOJC’s new Center for Science Communication Research, whose mission is to help journalists and strategic communicators improve public understanding of scientific discovery and technological solutions.

 Agora Journalism Center